2022–23 Manchester United W.F.C. season

-The 2022–23 season is Manchester United Women's fifth season since they were founded and their fourth in the Women's Super League, the professional top-flight women's league in England.
-The club will also compete in the FA Cup and League Cup.
+The 2022–23 season was Manchester United Women's fifth season since they were founded and their fourth in the Women's Super League, the professional top-flight women's league in England.
+The club also competed in the FA Cup and League Cup.

+The season marked the first time Manchester United Women reached a major cup final.
+The team debuted at Wembley Stadium in the 2023 Women's FA Cup final on 14 May 2023.
+United lost 1–0 to Chelsea who won their third consecutive FA Cup title.
+Manchester United also achieved their best league position to date, finishing runner-up to Chelsea and qualifying for the UEFA Women's Champions League for the first time in the process.

-For the third successive season, Manchester United Women scheduled a game at Old Trafford, this time on 3 December 2022 against Aston Villa.
-A second game at Old Trafford was also scheduled for the first time against West Ham United on 25 March 2023.
+For the third successive season, Manchester United Women scheduled a game at Old Trafford.
+The game was played on 3 December 2022 against Aston Villa and set a new club attendance record as 30,196 watched a 5–0 United victory.
+The team played a second game in the same season at Old Trafford for the first time, against West Ham United on 25 March 2023 as part of The FA's Women's Football Weekend initiative.
+Manchester United Women maintained a 100% winning record at Old Trafford, beating West Ham United 4–0.

 Pre-season and friendlies

 Having had an earlier friendly against Championship side Blackburn Rovers cancelled, Manchester United began pre-season with a behind-closed-doors friendly against fellow WSL club Liverpool at Carrington on 13 August.
 Leah Galton scored the only goal of a 1–0 win.
 United then travelled to France to take part in the invitational Women's French Cup held in Toulouse.
 They were drawn against Paris Saint-Germain in the semi-finals, winning 1–0 thanks to a Katie Zelem goal to set up a final against Bayern Munich who beat Barcelona on the other side of the draw.
 Bayern won 3–0.
 On August 28, United returned to Carrington to end pre-season with a 1–0 win over WSL side Everton.
 All but the match against Liverpool were broadcast live on MUTV.
 On the final weekend before the start of the season, United scheduled a game against Championship side Birmingham City.
 It was set to feature a depleted squad during the international break but it was later called off.
 In January, the team scheduled a mid-season week-long winter training camp in Malta including a friendly match against Birkirkara.
 The game was watched in front of 1,053 spectators, setting a new record attendance for a women's football match in Malta, beating the previous record of 764 set in 2019 by the national team.